SE-sustainability/Project_code/docs/source/screens.rst

     iconSize: 40
   ),

-Below is the code that rearanages the icons into a grid:
+Below is the code that rearranges the icons into a grid:

 .. code-block:: dart